erisdisqordia/le-reddit-bot/README.md

 - Then move to /etc/systemd/system/
 - Reload systemd with `sudo systemctl daemon-reload`
 - Enable the service `sudo systemctl enable reddit-bot && sudo systemctl start reddit-bot`
+- If you change your config and want to reload the service: `sudo systemctl restart reddit-bot`